Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Spectral analysis

 \subsection{Low-flux spectrum (the hard state)}

-Initially, we used the same {\it Model 1} adopted for the high-flux spectrum, however the {\sc diskbb} component is not required here.
-Also in this case we added a Gaussian emission line at 2.22 keV to fit the systematics of the EPN spectrum between 1.8 and 2.4 keV.
-The initial model (hereafter {\it Model 1}) is in this case:
+We used the same {\it \textup{Model 1}} as we adopted for the high-flux spectrum, but the {\sc diskbb} component is not required here.
+To fit the low-flux spectrum, we also added a Gaussian emission line at 2.22 keV to fit the residuals of the EPN spectrum between 1.8 and 2.4 keV.
+The first model in this case is

-We obtained a $\chi^2(d.o.f)$ value of 2964(2277).
-We show the best-fit parameters of {\it Model 1} in the third column of Tab. \ref{tab:low_flux}, the residuals are shown in the second panel from the top in Fig. \ref{fig:res_hard}.
-Looking at the residuals we observe absorption features between 6 and 9 keV.
-For this reason we added the {\sc zxipcf} component, taking also into account the Thomson/Compton scattering associated with the presence of ionized absorbing material along the line of sight.
-The new model is:
+We obtained a $\chi^2(d.o.f)$ value of 2967(2278).
+We show the best-fit parameters of {\it \textup{Model 1}} in the third column of Tab. \ref{tab:low_flux}, and the residuals are shown in the second panel from the top in Fig. \ref{fig:res_hard}.
+The residuals show absorption features between 6 and 9 keV.
+For this reason we added the {\sc zxipcf} component.
+The new model is

-We left free to vary independently the ionization parameter associated to the \xmm spectrum and that associated to the \nustar spectrum.
-Fitting the spectra with {\it Model 2} we obtained a $\chi^2(d.o.f)$ value of 2565(2273).
-The addition of the {\sc zxipcf} component is statistically significant (the F-test probability of chance improvement is $7 \times 10^{-70}$).
-We show the best-fit parameters in the fourth column of Tab. \ref{tab:low_flux}, the residuals are shown in the third panel from the top of Fig. \ref{fig:res_hard}.
-The residuals showed that the \nustar spectrum was not well fitted: above 10 keV large residuals are present.
-These could be associated with a Compton hump due to reflection from the accretion disk.
-Similar to what we did to fit the high-flux spectrum, we added a reflection component smeared by relativistic effects.
-The adopted model was:
+We left the ionization parameter associated with the \xmm and \nustar spectrum free to vary independently.
+Fitting the spectra with {\it \textup{Model 2,}} we obtained a $\chi^2(d.o.f)$ value of 2556(2274).
+The addition of the {\sc zxipcf} component is statistically significant (the F-test probability of chance improvement is $4 \times 10^{-72}$).
+We show the best-fit parameters in the fourth column of Tab. \ref{tab:low_flux}.
+However, we observe that large residuals are still present above 10 keV in the \nustar spectrum (see the third panel from the top of Fig. \ref{fig:res_hard}).
+These might be associated with a Compton hump caused by reflection from the accretion disk.
+Similarly to the case of the high-flux spectrum, we added a reflection component smeared by relativistic effects.
+The adopted model was

-The value of $\chi^2$ is less sensible to change of R$_{\rm out}$, hence we fixed the value of R$_{\rm out}$ to the best-fit value of 290 gravitational radii.
-We obtained a $\chi^2(d.o.f)$ value of 2321(2269).
-The addition of the reflection component is statistically significant with an obtained F-test probability of chance improvement of $6 \times 10^{-48}$.
-We show the best-fit values in the fifth column of Tab. \ref{tab:low_flux} while the unfolded $\rm {E*f(E)}$ spectrum with the used model components and the corresponding residuals are shown in the top and bottom panel in Fig. \ref{fig:res_hard}, respectively.
+The value of $\chi^2$ is less sensitive to change in R$_{\rm out}$, hence we fixed the value of R$_{\rm out}$ to the best-fit value of 290 gravitational radii.
+We obtained a $\chi^2(d.o.f)$ value of 2359(2270).
+The addition of the reflection component is statistically significant, with an obtained F-test probability of chance improvement of $3 \times 10^{-38}$.
+We show the best-fit values in the fifth column of Tab. \ref{tab:low_flux}, and the unfolded $\rm {E*f(E)}$ spectrum with the model components and the corresponding residuals are shown in the top and bottom panels in Fig. \ref{fig:res_hard}, respectively.